 Per unit royalty.
 In some cases, an artists may negotiate a "per unit royalty" that is tied to the number of units sold or manufactured, not to the total money earned by sales.
 For example, under a per unit royalty you might receive $.50 for each licensed product sold or manufactured.

-You should also ask for an attorney fees provision in your licensing agreement so that in the event you must sue the licensee for royalties or audit costs, a court judgment would include your legal fees.
+You should also ask for an attorney fees provision in your licensing agreement, so that in the event you must sue the licensee for royalties or audit costs, any court judgment would include your legal fees.

 Finally, it doesn't matter what royalty rates or other provisions you negotiate if the company you're dealing with is a crook.
 Always research the companies with whom you contract.

-For information about licensing fine and graphic arts, see Getting Permission: How to License and Clear Copyrighted Materials Online and Off or the eFormKit, License and Merchandise Creative Art, both written by Richard Stim and published by Nolo .
+For information about licensing fine and graphic arts, see Getting Permission: Using and Licensing Copyright-Protected Materials Online and Off or the eGuide, License and Merchandise Creative Art, both written by Richard Stim and published by Nolo.